EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 GET /restaurants/:restid/employees/:empid
 ```

-The above route can be used to retrieve a particular employee of a particular restaurant.
+The above route can be used to retrieve a particular `employee` of a particular `restaurant`.

 Here is an example of a route that will return the information of the employee with an ID of `35` who works in a restaurant with an ID of `1` :

 ```
 GET http://localhost/restaurants/4/employees/35
 ```

-The requests' parameter values are stored in the `params` object of the `request` object of the route's callback function.
+The requests' parameter values are stored in the `params` object of the `request` object (parameter of the callback function)

 ```javascript
 app.get("/restaurants/:id",function(request,response){